3 Problems With Selling A Car In China

 2. Company secrets at risk

-American and European automakers have been particularity hesitant to team up with these Chinese carmakers, because of worries over their intellectual property rights.
-Carmakers fear that Chinese companies that they partner with might steal their trade secrets, especially when it comes to advanced technology such as self-driving cars.
+American and European automakers that team up with these Chinese carmakers have expressed concern over their intellectual property rights.
+Carmakers fear that their Chinese partners will steal their trade secrets, especially when it comes to advanced technology such as self-driving cars.

 3. Chicken tax